The Limitations of a One-Page Website Design

 A single-page site typically tries to rank for all your keywords in one spot.
 Search engines like Google prefer a structure where each page focuses on a specific topic, product, service, or search term.

-For example, if you’re a therapist offering EMDR, couples counseling, and anxiety treatment, trying to rank all these services on one page will dilute your chances.
-A multi-page website allows you to create individual service pages, each targeting its relevant content, which aligns better with how people search and how Google ranks sites.
+For example, if you’re a therapist offering EMDR, couples counseling, and anxiety treatment, trying to rank all these services on one page will hurt your chances compared to competitors who have individual service pages targeting each treatment type.

 Poor User Experience

 With a one-page site, visitors must scroll through long sections to find what they need.
-This can frustrate users, especially on mobile devices where scrolling might feel endless.
-If someone is on a smartphone Googling for “anxiety therapy” and lands on your all-in-one page, they might struggle to locate the correct section before giving up and bouncing to a competitor’s site.
+This creates frustration, especially on mobile devices where scrolling feels endless.

-Long, unorganized pages increase bounce rates and hurt conversions.
-Multi-page sites with a straightforward navigation menu make it easier to guide visitors to the information or service they’re searching for.
+Multi-page sites with clear navigation make it easier to guide visitors directly to the information they’re seeking.

 Limited Scalability and Growth Potential